-Moreover, the Paleolithic diet (abbreviated paleo diet or paleodiet), also referred to as 'the Stone Age diet,' 'caveman diet' and the 'hunter-gatherer diet,' is the ultimate for optimum health even for those who do not need to lose weight!
+So, the Paleolithic diet (abbreviated Paleo diet or paleodiet), also referred to as 'the Stone Age diet,' 'caveman diet' and the 'hunter-gatherer diet,' not only happens to bring about weight loss when it is needed but also provides optimum health.

 Overview of the Paleolithic weight loss diet

-The Paleolithic weight loss diet consists of eating the kinds of unprocessed low carbohydrate food our ancestors ate.
-Because our ancestors evolved eating them, they are natural for us to eat.
+The Paleolithic weight loss diet consists of eating the kinds of unprocessed, low carbohydrate food our ancestors ate and avoiding specific plants.
+Because our ancestors evolved eating this way, they are natural for us to eat too.

 Here is the source of the problem: We are creatures of the Pleistocene [a prehistorical era] who have developed Anthropocene [the present era] habits.

-This diet has many names such as the 'Paleolithic diet,' the 'Paleo diet,' the 'Paleotech diet,' the 'hunter-gatherer diet,' the 'caveman diet,' the 'Stone Age diet,' the 'warrior diet,' the 'Neanderthal diet,' the 'allergy elimination diet,' and so on.
+This diet has many names such as 'Paleolithic diet,' 'Paleo diet,' 'Paleotech diet,' 'hunter-gatherer diet,' 'caveman diet,' 'Stone Age diet,' 'warrior diet,' 'Neanderthal diet,' the 'food intolerance elimination diet,' and so on.

 Four reasons for a Paleolithic weight loss diet